Masaaki-Kato55/NYC_SHSAT_Admission_Analysis/README.md

 ## Description:
 - In NYC, there are 8 highly selective public high schools (HSPHS).
 The admission of these schools are based on scoring sufficiently on a single test known as the Specialized High Schools Admissision Test (SHSAT).
-- The goal of this project to explore various characteristics of NYC middle schools, determine which factors impact HSPHS admissions, and propose possible interventions.
+- The goal of this project to explore various characteristics of NYC middle school and determine which factors impact HSPHS admissions.
 - This is a modified version of the Introduction to Data Science Capstone Project.
 A detailed explanation of the methodology is in the `analysis_report.pdf` file

 ## Dataset: